Leadership is passion and focus. But instead of the term leadership, let’s use the verb form “leading,” because we’re talking about actions.

 To recap, effective leaders encourage people to think for themselves, engage employees by teaching them how to follow-through on their initiative, and inspire confidence to try new things.
 What’s more, leadership must be developed and nurtured.

 We’d love to hear from you.
 What are the leadership traits that many people model in your company?
 Thank you for sharing.

-Want to learn more about ActionCOACH and our business coaching programs?
-Reach out to me to schedule a 30-minute discovery call.
-You can also contact me directly at 832-233-6825 or email: email@example.com.
+Want to learn more about ActionCOACH and our business coaching and education programs?
+Reach out to me to schedule a 15-minute discovery call.
+You can also contact me directly at 832-233-6825 or email: firstname.lastname@example.org.
 I look forward to working with you!